ACS Minerul Lupeni: History

 In the 2004–05 season, Minerul Lupeni won Series VII of Divizia C and returned to Divizia B after nineteen years of absence.
-The squad, coached by Iosif Rus, included Ardelean, I. Botezatu – Dobra, L. Lumperdean, Câmpean, Drăghici, Pilea, Francisc Acs, Cr.
-Barbu, Amaximoaie – R. Cișmariu, Damian, I. Radu, Baroană, M. Szoradi, R. Daj, L. Toader, S. Noață – Diaconescu, Elisei, Tr.
-Barbu, M. Ciorea, and V. Stancu.
+The squad, coached by Iosif Rus, included Ardelean, Botezatu, Dobra, Lumperdean, Câmpean, Drăghici, Pilea, Acs, Cr.
+Barbu, Amaximoaie, Cișmariu, Damian, I. Radu, Baroană, M. Szoradi, Daj, Toader, Noață, Diaconescu, Elisei, Tr.
+Barbu, Ciorea and V. Stancu.

-In the 2005–06 season of Divizia B, following a reorganization of the league system, no fewer than six teams were to be relegated from each of the three series.
-Minerul began well with Adrian Matei on the bench, but the second half of the season began with Gabriel Stan, who lasted only five rounds.
-He was followed by Iosif Rus, and after three more matches, from round 23 onward, Dan Mănăilă took over.
-Lupeni secured safety after the final matchday, finishing 10th.
-Standout players that season included A. Urai, C. Luca, Fl.
-Boroncoi, V. Stancu, L. Itu, Mihovici, T. Török, and M. Bălău.
+In the 2005–06 season, following a reorganisation of the league system, no fewer than six teams were to be relegated from each of the three series.
+Minerul started well with Adrian Matei on the bench, but the second half of the season began with Gabriel Stan, who lasted only five rounds.
+He was followed by Iosif Rus, and after three more matches, Dan Mănăilă took over from round 23.
+Lupeni secured safety on the final matchday, finishing 10th.
+Standout players that season included Urai, Luca, Boroncoi, V. Stancu, Itu, Mihovici, Török and Bălău.

-The Red-Blacks continued to compete in Series II of the second division, ranking 5th in the 2006–07 season under Dan Mănăilă, 12th in 2007–08 with Marin Tudorache in charge.
+The Red-Blacks continued to compete in Series II of the second division, finishing 5th in the 2006–07 season under Dan Mănăilă and 12th in 2007–08 with Marin Tudorache in charge.

-Tudorache was dismissed in September 2008 after a home defeat to Jiul Petroșani, and was replaced by Ion Dumitra and assistant coach Iosif Rus as interims.
-Since neither held the required coaching licenses, Carol Creiniceanu was appointed as the official head coach at the beginning of November 2008.
-However, Creiniceanu underwent surgery in December and was unable to lead the team.
-Dumitra and Rus resumed control and led the team until the end of the campaign, finishing 8th in the 2008–09.
-That season, Minerul also reached the Round of 32 in the Cupa României, losing 0–4 to Unirea Urziceni.
-The squad included N. Bănică, I. Dragomir, C. Irina, R. Pocian, C. Bar, I. Dumitra, R. Daj, O. Nicorec, M. Roman, S. Chițu, Al. Vlăduți.
-Substitutes: G. Ciucă, I. Murdărea, Dragoș Militaru, B. Iambor, V. Apostol, B. Bozian, D. Ișfan.
+Tudorache was dismissed in September 2008 following a home defeat against Jiul Petroșani and was replaced on an interim basis by Ion Dumitra and assistant coach Iosif Rus.
+During their interim spell, Minerul's cup run ended in the Round of 32 of the 2008–09 Cupa României with a 0–4 defeat against Unirea Urziceni.
+As neither Dumitra nor Rus held the required coaching licences, Carol Creiniceanu was appointed official head coach at the beginning of November 2008.
+However, after undergoing surgery in December, Creiniceanu was unable to continue leading the team.
+Dumitra and Rus subsequently resumed control and led Minerul until the end of the season, finishing 8th in the 2008–09 campaign.
+The squad comprised, among others, Bănică, G. Ciucă, Murdărea, Dragomir, Irina, Pocian, C. Bar, Dumitra, Militaru, Daj, Nicorec, M. Roman, Iambor, Apostol, Bozian, Ișfan, Chițu and Vlăduți.

-In the 2009–10 season, Minerul finished 12th, and midway through the 2010–11 season withdrew from the competition and was effectively dissolved.
+In the 2009–10 season, Minerul finished 12th, and during the 2010–11 season withdrew from the competition and effectively ceased activity.